 “I was really struck by Swim Across America’s creative solution to the problems COVID left in its wake,” Katie said.
 “It shows just how much the people involved really care, just like the people I’ve met who helped me at Rush.”

 ‘They made a scary experience much less scary’

 In 2015 Katie was playing volleyball as a high school freshman and developed pain in her knee.
 At the time, she figured it was just an injury, but X-rays revealed something else, and she was referred to Midwest Orthopaedics.
-Her care team included Steven Gitelis, MD, professor and vice chairman of the Department of Orthopedic Surgery at Rush, Dr. Paul Kent, assistant professor of pediatric hematology-oncology, Dr. Matthew Colman, assistant professor of orthopedic oncology, as well as Piasecki and several other staff.
+Her care team included Steven Gitelis, MD, professor and vice chairman of the Department of Orthopedic Surgery at Rush and Matthew Colman, MD, assistant professor of orthopedic oncology, as well as Piasecki and several other staff.
 Today she is back on her feet as she continues nursing studies, while also participating in other fundraisers, including Relay for Life and Dance Marathon, and she serves in the First-Year Experience at SLU, where she helps new students adjust to college life.